Los Angeles-based childcare and co-working startup Bümo adds more virtual classes for kids at home – TechCrunch

 In April the company shifted its attention to virtual classes.
 The new idea is to replace the online preschool with targeted sessions twice per-week.
 These classes won’t so much replace kindergarten as provide a two-hour supplement to it.

-The company offers two-hour classes for two-to-five students twice per week.
+The company offers two thirty-minute classes for two-to-five students twice per week.
 So far, about 100 students have enrolled in the program.
-The initial cost for the two hour classes is $199 per month and there’s a supplemental program which offers additional a la carte skills-based language and learning classes for $599, Nguyen said.
+The initial cost for the two-hour classes is $199 per month and there’s a supplemental program that offers additional à la carte skills-based language and learning classes for $599, Nguyen said.

 The financing that the company raised will be used to build out that more robust — and expensive — suite of educational offerings, according to Bümo.